emrgnt-cmplxty/fermi/docs/README.md

 ## Contributing

-Axion uses [Docusaurus](https://docusaurus.io) for documentation.
+Fermi uses [Docusaurus](https://docusaurus.io) for documentation.
 Please refer to their documentation for details on major structural contributions to the documentation.

 For simple content changes you have 2 options